oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/deployment/APIGateway/apigateway-lab.md

 <p>
 To check the health of each of the backend nodes (and so know which are active to send requests to) the load balancer will try to connect to the service.
 If the connection succeeds then the load balancer will include it as it distributes the requests, if it fails then this particular instance will not be included in the load balancer pool of available service instances.

-This particular health check will make a call using the `Protocol` (HTTP) on specified `Port` (10256) to the `URL Path` (/healthz) every `Interval in ms` (10000) with a time out of `Timeout in ms` (3000) Assuming the service responds (if it doesn't the load balancer assumes it's failed and retry the NUmber of Retries (3) times) the load balancer will check for the provided HTTP `Status code` (200 - OK) to see if it's what's expected.
+This particular health check will make a call using the `Protocol` (HTTP) on specified `Port` (10256) to the `URL Path` (/healthz) every `Interval in ms` (10000) with a time out of `Timeout in ms` (3000).
+Assuming the service responds (if it doesn't the load balancer assumes it's failed and retry the `Number of Retries` (3) times) the load balancer will check for the provided HTTP `Status code` (200 - OK) to see if it's what's expected.
 Optionally the load balancer can examine the response body to see if it matched the `Response body regex` (.* means basically there is some response)

 </p></details>